tomwolfe/metamorphic-core/docs/workflows/markdown_automation.md

 5.  **Generate clear "User Actionable Steps"** for implementing and verifying the solution.
 6.  **Wait for user confirmation** before proceeding to the next task, ensuring human oversight at each step.

+**Rationale for Prompt-Driven Workflow Change:**

+To optimize the development process and leverage the unique strengths of different Large Language Models (LLMs), we have transitioned to a meta-planning and prompt generation approach.
+In this new workflow, I (the current LLM) will focus on project-level planning, task decomposition, and prompt generation.
+The actual code generation, testing, and execution will be handled by a more specialized LLM (e.g., Claude, GPT-4) that possesses superior coding capabilities.
+This change allows us to utilize my large context window for managing the overall project while delegating code-intensive tasks to an LLM that is better suited for those specific operations.
+This workflow will now require a 'Prompt Executor' to copy the prompt, and copy over the results after they are all said and done.
+This will provide for overall better, faster, and easier to obtain results.

+This change does mean that you, as a developer, will need to manually run the generated prompts using a "Prompt Executor" function (described later) and then copy and paste the LLM's output back into the prompt for me to process.
+However, this extra step is expected to result in significantly improved code quality and faster development cycles.

 This workflow is driven by a single, comprehensive prompt (detailed below) and relies heavily on **"LLM INSTRUCTION" blocks embedded within the `.md` documentation files** (ROADMAP.md and CONTRIBUTING.md).

 ## The "Ideal Self-Driving Prompt"